brariden/melpa-gpl-snapshot/melpa/packages/forecast-readme.txt

 `forecast-units'     Unit standard to use             symbol

 Only the first  five variables are mandatory.
-The  first four have non-sane  defaults, and  if `forecast-api-key'  is absent,  program will not run.
+The  first four have *non-sane* defaults,  and if `forecast-api-key' is  absent, program will not run.

+Use  [ M-x  customize-group  RET forecast  ] in  order  to see  all possible customisations.

 The variables  `forecast-city' and `forecast-country' are  used for display  purposes only.
 At the  moment forecast.el  cannot deduce these names  from the latitude  and longitude values, but  maybe in future it will be able to.